Kurt Riezler: Emigration

 In late 1938 he contacted the Kreisau Circle, an aristocratic anti-Nazi faction, and soon emigrated to the United States to accept a professorship in philosophy at the New School for Social Research.
 He was to remain at that institution until his retirement, interspersed with visiting professorships at Columbia University and the University of Chicago.
 During this period he became a close friend and colleague of the political philosopher Leo Strauss, who devoted the final chapter of his book What is Political Philosophy? to Riezler.
 Noting that Riezler's philosophy was "shaped by both the influence of Heidegger and the reaction to him," Strauss concludes that it "was ultimately because he grasped the meaning of shame and awe that Riezler was a liberal, a lover of privacy."

 Kurt Riezler returned to Europe in 1954, lived for some time in Rome and died in Munich in 1955.
-He was preceded in death by his wife Käthe (1885-1952), daughter of the German impressionist painter Max Liebermann.
-His survivors included their daughter Maria, wife of Howard B. White (1912-1974), a New School professor of political philosophy who had been Leo Strauss's first graduate student; and his brother Walter Riezler (1878-1965), a prominent musicologist, art historian and associate of the Deutscher Werkbund.
+He was preceded in death by his wife Käthe (1885-1952), daughter of Martha Liebermann and impressionist painter Max Liebermann.
+His survivors included their daughter Maria (1917-1995), wife of Howard B. White (1912-1974), a New School professor of political philosophy who had been Leo Strauss's first graduate student; and his brother Walter Riezler (1878-1965), a prominent musicologist, art historian and associate of the Deutscher Werkbund.